tslocke/hobocentral/agility-tutorial.markdown

       user.signed_up?
     end
 {: .ruby}

-We also need to tell Hobo that it's ok for the TaskAssigment objects can be created and deleted automatically as a side effect of saving changes to the Task.
-Change the `has_many :users` declaration in `task.rb` to:

-	has_many :users, :through => :task_assignments, :managed => true
-{: .ruby}

 You should now get a nice javascript powered control for assigning users in the edit-task page.